ndey96/deep-generator-network/README.md

 ilsvrc2012 is required local to your machine.
 Any hardcoded paths in train_parallel_deep*.py or synthesize.py, to ilsvrc2012 training and validation image directories should be set.

-Various parameters can be set- as per the project report
+Various parameters can be set - you'll have to experiment and read the related papers to get a feel for that.

 Python3, pytorch, pyvision, and tensorboard are required... any other requirements will error out... you can install them.